 Scrapping by: How much metal would it take to make minimum wage?

-In what became one of the largest thefts in the history of Washington state, two men last summer were charged with stealing more than four miles of copper wire from the underside of an elevated train line over an eight-month period between 2010-2011.
+In what became one of the largest thefts in the history of Washington state, two men were charged in 2013with stealing more than four miles of copper wire from the underside of an elevated train line over an eight-month period between 2010-2011.

 Before they were caught, the men netted more than $40,000 from the pilfered metal.

-Crimes like these, though usually of a much smaller scale, have soared in recent years, according to a report by the Council of State Governments, as the rise in the value of copper, iron and aluminum has spurred the thefts of objects like manhole covers, air conditioners and telephone cables.
+Crimes like these, though usually of a much smaller scale, have soared in recent years, according to a report by the Council of State Governments, as the rise in the value of copper has spurred the thefts of objects like manhole covers, air conditioners and telephone cables.

 And while illegal scrapping typically makes the headlines, there are legal ways to scrap, which many people use as a source of income.
 So NewsHour wondered: How much metal would a scrapper need to collect to make minimum wage?